arabellas-craft/arabellas-craft.github.io/_posts/2025-12-15-new-years-in-irish-folklore.md

 ## New Year's Day: Lá Coille and the Management of Luck

-The Irish name for New Year's Day is *Lá Coille* ([listen to the pronunciation](https://www.teanglann.ie/en/fuaim/L%c3%a1_Caille)).
+The Irish name for New Year's Day is *Lá Coille* ([listen to the pronunciation](https://www.teanglann.ie/en/fuaim/L%c3%a1_Caille){:target="_blank" rel="noopener noreferrer"}).

 ### The First Footer's Blessing

 If you'd arranged for a specific first footer, he had a job to do.
 In one detailed Clare account, a man would be invited to arrive early on New Year's morning.
 No one else could enter the house until he arrived.
 When he showed up, he blessed the household for the coming year.
-"No woman should bless anyone that morning until that man has blessed that person" ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005)).
+"No woman should bless anyone that morning until that man has blessed that person" ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005){:target="_blank" rel="noopener noreferrer"}).

 In Waterford, the ritual was slightly different.
 The first person to sit down that morning would walk around the house three times.
 The first two times, they'd stop at the door and say "God's blessing come in" ("*Beannacht Dé isteach annsa*" in Irish), and on the third circuit, they'd enter while saying it.
 Everyone seated inside would respond.
-The whole thing was done "so that God's blessing would be upon them during the new year" ([Dúchas](https://www.duchas.ie/en/cbes/4428112/4379359/4462756)).
+The whole thing was done "so that God's blessing would be upon them during the new year" ([Dúchas](https://www.duchas.ie/en/cbes/4428112/4379359/4462756){:target="_blank" rel="noopener noreferrer"}).

-By the time these customs were documented in the 1930s, that particular practice had "long since died out" ([Dúchas](https://www.duchas.ie/en/cbes/4428112/4379359/4462756)).
+By the time these customs were documented in the 1930s, that particular practice had "long since died out" ([Dúchas](https://www.duchas.ie/en/cbes/4428112/4379359/4462756){:target="_blank" rel="noopener noreferrer"}).

 ### What You Should Not Do

 New Year's Day came with an extensive list of prohibitions, all based on the logic that whatever you did that day, you'd be doing all year.

 **No spending money.** Multiple Clare accounts specify this.
-"No money used be paid on New Year's Day" ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175057/5192077)).
-Shopkeepers wouldn't give anything out on credit ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005)).
-If you spent money on New Year's Day, you'd be spending it all year ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793)).
+"No money used be paid on New Year's Day" ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175057/5192077){:target="_blank" rel="noopener noreferrer"}).
+Shopkeepers wouldn't give anything out on credit ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005){:target="_blank" rel="noopener noreferrer"}).
+If you spent money on New Year's Day, you'd be spending it all year ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793){:target="_blank" rel="noopener noreferrer"}).

-**No throwing out ashes or sweeping.** "If you do, you are losing your luck" ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005)).
-Same went for throwing out water—"you throw your luck away" ([Dúchas](https://www.duchas.ie/en/cbes/5008974/4972517/5111655)).
+**No throwing out ashes or sweeping.** "If you do, you are losing your luck" ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005){:target="_blank" rel="noopener noreferrer"}).
+Same went for throwing out water—"you throw your luck away" ([Dúchas](https://www.duchas.ie/en/cbes/5008974/4972517/5111655){:target="_blank" rel="noopener noreferrer"}).

-**No polishing shoes.** They had to be done the night before ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175057/5192077)).
+**No polishing shoes.** They had to be done the night before ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175057/5192077){:target="_blank" rel="noopener noreferrer"}).

 **No digging graves.** One Waterford account specifies: "earth should not be reddened.
-No grave should be dug on that day, but it could be closed" ([Dúchas](https://www.duchas.ie/en/cbes/5177649/5176763/5202242)).
+No grave should be dug on that day, but it could be closed" ([Dúchas](https://www.duchas.ie/en/cbes/5177649/5176763/5202242){:target="_blank" rel="noopener noreferrer"}).

-**No crying, especially for children.** "Children are warned not to cry on New Year's Day as they would be crying for the whole year" ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793)).
+**No crying, especially for children.** "Children are warned not to cry on New Year's Day as they would be crying for the whole year" ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793){:target="_blank" rel="noopener noreferrer"}).

 **No red-haired women visiting.** This one shows up repeatedly and specifically.
-"If a red haired woman came on New Year's Day you would not have a bit of luck for the year" ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175075/5192101)).
+"If a red haired woman came on New Year's Day you would not have a bit of luck for the year" ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175075/5192101){:target="_blank" rel="noopener noreferrer"}).
 Another account: "If a woman, especially a Red woman, enters a house early on the morning of [New Year's Day], your house will be unlucky for the rest of the year.
-It is your enemy who would do that" ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005)).
+It is your enemy who would do that" ([Dúchas](https://www.duchas.ie/en/cbes/4922376/4875511/5079005){:target="_blank" rel="noopener noreferrer"}).

 The gendered nature of these taboos is hard to miss.
 Men blessed households.
 Women—particularly red-haired women—brought bad luck just by crossing the threshold.

 ### What Should Not Do

-Greet people with "I wish you a happy New Year" ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793)).
+Greet people with "I wish you a happy New Year" ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793){:target="_blank" rel="noopener noreferrer"}).

 Eat a festive meal, though less elaborate than Christmas.
-Some families made pudding with currants, raisins, spices, and porter, then roasted a turkey or goose ([Dúchas](https://www.duchas.ie/en/cbes/5008982/4973699/5112822)).
+Some families made pudding with currants, raisins, spices, and porter, then roasted a turkey or goose ([Dúchas](https://www.duchas.ie/en/cbes/5008982/4973699/5112822){:target="_blank" rel="noopener noreferrer"}).

 Give gifts.
-In Clare, people gave presents of seed potatoes to friends ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175057/5192077)).
+In Clare, people gave presents of seed potatoes to friends ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175057/5192077){:target="_blank" rel="noopener noreferrer"}).

 If you passed a graveyard on New Year's Eve or Day, say a prayer for everyone who died during the year.